-This item is intended to support the development of democracy and of the rule of law and the development of civil society in the countries of central and eastern Europe.
-The heading is intended to cover support - involving NGOs of a regional nature as extensively as possible, and targeting women's associations in particular - for measures taken by associations actively campaigning for the restoration of democracy in civil life in the countries of central and eastern Europe, including the Republics formerly part of Yugoslavia.
+This heading is intended to support the development of democracy and of the rule of law and the development of civil society in the countries of central and eastern Europe, including the Republics formerly part of Yugoslavia (Slovenia, Croatia, Serbia, Montenegro, the Former Yugoslav Republic of Macedonia and Bosnia-Herzegovina).
+It is intended to finance measures to support the peace process, calm tensions and develop democracy by, inter alia, the promotion of free and independent media in the countries concerned.
+The heading is also intended to cover provide support - involving NGOs of a regional nature as extensively as possible, and targeting women's associations in particular - for measures taken by associations actively campaigning for the restoration of democracy in civil life in the countries concerned of central and eastern Europe, including the Republics formerly part of Yugoslavia.

-This item is intended to cover the implementation of a programme to support democracy and the rule of law, and the transposition of internationally recognised human rights, rights for the protection of minorities and indigenous peoples and to develop civil society in the independent states of the former Soviet Union and Mongolia in the framework of the European Parliament resolution of 15 July 1993.
+This heading is intended to cover the implementation of a programme to support democracy and the rule of law, and the transposition of internationally recognised human rights, rights for the protection of minorities and indigenous peoples and to develop civil society in the independent states of the former Soviet Union and Mongolia in the framework of the European Parliament resolution of 15 July 1993.
+It also covers assistance in the rebuilding of the infrastructure necessary for public and democratic life, with the broadest possible involvement of non-governmental organisations.
+Finally, it helps support significant measures in the areas of raising voter awareness, voter education and support for independent media.

-This item is intended to cover support for operations promoting human rights and democracy, notably those relating to the exercise of public authority, the development of civil society and conflict prevention, in strict association with the development policies of the European Union in favour of the developing countries.
+This item is intended to cover support for operations promoting human rights and democracy, notably those relating to the exercise of public authority, the development of civil society and conflict prevention, in strict association with the development policies of the European Union in favour of the developing countries, in particular the ACP countries.
+It also covers financing to support the rights of minorities and vulnerable groups and the provision of technical expertise on issues related to electoral processes, good governance, the promotion of equality between women and men, the rule of law and the respect of human rights.